 Graphs are a great way to monitor progress, identify patterns, and keep track of your campaign's development.
 Becoming familiar with them can help you break down and understand your data in a whole new way.
-Account performance trend graphs appear on most tabs on the Campaigns page and on the Accounts Summary page with the graph open.
-You can always close the graph by clicking the Show graph toggle.
+Account performance trend graphs appear on most tabs on the Campaigns page and on the Accounts summary page with the graph open.
+You can always close the graph by selecting the Show graph toggle.

-On any graph, you can choose from eleven different metrics: average CPC, clicks, cost per acquisition (CPA), conversions (Conv), click-through rate (CTR), impressions, spend, average position, conversion rate, revenue, and ROAS along with the time comparison of daily, weekly, monthly or quarterly.
+On any graph, you can choose from eleven different metrics: average CPC, clicks, cost per acquisition (CPA), conversions (Conv.), click-through rate (CTR), impressions, spend, average position, conversion rate, revenue, and ROAS along with the time comparison of daily, weekly, monthly or quarterly.
 Peaks and valleys in the graph show where you have had good performance and where you haven’t.

 Using the graph, you can compare your recent performance: